Problematic Orchestra is a semi-professional contemporary chamber orchestra based in Whitehorse, Yukon.

 The mandate of Longest Night Society is to support and nurture the development of a semi-professional chamber orchestra as a voice for new music in the North.
 Current board members and staff include: Brendan Hanley-president; Katie Avery-vice president; Kim Tanner-treasurer; Joan Stanton-secretary; Andrea McColeman; Lucas van de Ven and Daniel Janke-artistic director.

 Longest Night 2018

-Our theme for Longest Night 2018 is folksongs.
+Our theme for Longest Night 2018 was folksongs.

 : a traditional or composed song typically characterized by stanzaic form, refrain, and simplicity of melody: a song created by the people of a country or region : a song sung in folk music. – Webster

 The theme is inspired in part by composer Luciano Berios seminal work of the same title.
-The program will be comprised of new works as well as contemporary arrangements of songs from various folk traditions, and from various time periods.
+The program was comprised of new works as well as contemporary arrangements of songs from various folk traditions, and from various time periods.